How to Use Orthographic Views in Enscape (with examples!)

 Setting up orthographic views in Enscape

-Left: Help overlap in Enscape.
+Left: Help overlay in Enscape.
 Right: Expanded menu showing perspective options

 Hovering your mouse over the button expands the overlay, and you’ll see that you have three options: perspective, two-point, or orthographic.
 Selecting orthographic will immediately adjust your Enscape window to that projection.